1861 -1930s Flower farms

 Below I’ll be highlighting the known farms of the late 1860s to 1910 that contributed to the success of the floral industry of New York and beyond.

 Now, understand that this was the first time in New York’s history that there was a surge in flower farming because of the innovations of greenhouse efficiency and also the talent of the flower farmers coming from other establishments from across the seas.
-So the great affordability too made it the perfect storm for florists to flower farmers to gain a windfall cash for 100 years.
-There weren’t issues of transportation as much, because the flowers were farmed locally, THE FUEL FOR TRANSPORTATION WAS HORSES AND THEIR WASTE WAS RECYCLED BACK INTO THE FIELDS.
+So the great affordability to made it the perfect storm for florists to flower farmers to gain a windfall cash for 100 years.
+Their weren’t issues of transportation as much, because the flowers were farmed locally, THE FUEL FOR TRANSPORTATION WAS HORSES AND THEIR WASTE WAS RECYCLED BACK INTO THE FIELDS.
 SO THIS INDUSTRY WAS incredibly GREEN FOR THE FIRST 40 YEARS.
 The packaging was made of recycled wood and newspapers.
 SO THIS INDUSTRY WAS incredibly GREEN FROM 1840S TO 1920S.

 Farms are from